 Effective tipping involves more than just calculating percentages; it requires considering various factors and being mindful of the overall dining experience.
 Here are some practical tips and expert advice to help you tip appropriately and ensure you're showing proper appreciation for the service you receive.

 Third, be aware of automatic gratuity policies.
 Some restaurants automatically add a gratuity to the bill for large parties, typically six or more people.
 This is usually around 18% to 20%.
 Make sure to check your bill to see if a gratuity has already been added before calculating the tip.
 If a gratuity is included and you feel the service was exceptional, you can always add an additional tip.
-However, if you were unhappy with the service despite the automatic gratuity, you may speak with the manager to discuss your concerns.
+Still, if you were unhappy with the service despite the automatic gratuity, you may speak with the manager to discuss your concerns.

 FAQ